dave45678/ProgrammingFundamentals/github_pages.md

 ####and host them for free on GitHub pages

 **Prerequisite**: you should have multiple GitHub repositories already.
-If not, go back and create them.
+If not, go back and create some.
 If you use linkedIn or have a blog you wish to link from this site then you can.
 I'll also show you how to redirect a custom domain to this site as well.
 You can use your existing domain or register a new domain.

-GitHub Pages is a free offering from GitHub.com that allows you to sites are publicly available on the internet.
+GitHub Pages is a free offering from GitHub.com.
+Pages allows you to host pages.
+The pages can be for a particular project.
+Or they can be for something else.
+Today we're going to look at something else - a resume.
+GitHub Pages sites are publicly available on the internet.

 **Technologies**: We will be creating this solution with GitHub, Prose, JavaScript, HTML, BootStrap, Gravatar.
-All those are free.
-We will register a domain with  hover.com.
+You will not need to install anything on your computer.
+Everything we use in this tutorial is free.
+You can also register a domain with  hover.com or another provider.
 Registering the domain is not free.
 You do not need to register a domain for this tutorial.

 ####Organize your existing GitHub repositories
 This page will show repositories that have a description.
 So if you have a repository you don't want included then don't include a description.
 This page will display the repository name, the programming language and the description.